abo-abo/lispy/README.md

 But if you ask: "what if I want to insert when the point is before/after paren or the region is active?".
-The answer is that you don't want to because of how LISP code is structured.

-You don't want to write this:
+The answer is that you don't want to because of how LISP code is structured, i.e you don't want to write this:

     j(progn
        (forward-char 1))k